Validated through ESA-supported autonomous navigation deployments

 -

-Extended-range ranging and reduced infrastructure density
+Extended-range ranging with reduced infrastructure density

 -